JJunHan/hps3d_ros_hector_slam/README.md

 A project that involves the Hypersen HPS3D160 Lidar to collect pointcloud data and convert that into laserscan messages to enable hector slam to function.

-Side note: Hector slam doesnt work well with this settings...(positioning is off)

 ## References

 - [How to configure Hector slam launch files to SLAM with no odometry](https://github.com/NickL77/RPLidar_Hector_SLAM)